Click here for a printable version of this article.

 When are tax bills mailed, and when is payment due?

-2010 Real Estate tax bills were mailed on May 10th, 2011.
-They are payable in two installments, due June 10 and September 1, 2011.
-You can pay both installments before June 10 if you desire.
+Real Estate tax bills are normally mailed in late April and are payable in two installments, due June 1st and September 1st.
+You can pay both installments on or before June 1st if you desire.
 State law has no provision for partial payments.

 What if my taxes are paid through mortgage escrow?